Hugh1996/naval-conquest/README.md

  - I've given invalid inputs (strings, decimal number, same input twice) to ensure to player is prompted to enter the correct input.
  - Tested in both my local terminal and Heroku.

+### Validator Testing

+The code was passed thorugh a [PEP8 Linter](https://pep8ci.herokuapp.com/) and confirmed there are no errors found.

 ### Bugs

 #### Solved Bugs